sguox002/leetcode/leetcode-all.md

 ->>

 ### Problems
+<<-1676.
+Lowest Common Ancestor of a Binary Tree IV
+now given a list of nodes, find their LCA approach 1: using 2 node's lca and reduce by half.
+O(mnlogm) approach 2: traversal and mark each found nodes using postorder traversal. it is better to use two states: the answer and the counting.
+(Note the dfs or postorder, we need assign the answer only the first time).
+->>
 <<-1675.
 Minimize Deviation in Array
 odd number can *2, even number can /2. return the min value of max-min. since odd can change to even only once, we can change all to even, and then only divide is allowed.